Preservation of elementarity by tensor products of tracial von Neumann algebras: Concluding remarks

 The converse to this corollary is in general false, it is not possible to disintegrate the theory of a direct integral to recover the theories of $M_\omega$ for almost all $\omega$.
 However, every tracial von Neumann algebra with separable predual admits a disintegration into a measurable field of factors that is essentially unique (\cite[\S IV]{Tak:TheoryI}).
 Confirming Conjecture~4.5 from the original version of the present paper, David Gao and David Jekel proved that if $M$ is a direct integral of a measurable field of II$_1$ factors then its theory uniquely determines the distribution of theories of II$_1$ factors in this measurable field.
 The proof uses a variant of \cite{ben2009randomizations}.
 Together with an easy Fubini-type argument, this theorem implies the following.

 \begin{corollary} Tensor products of tracial von Neumann algebras preserve elementary equivalence if and only if tensor products of II$_1$ factors preserve elementary equivalence. \end{corollary}

 While a Feferman--Vaught-style theorem technically solves the problem of computing the theory of a given structure, it is desirable to have a more efficient procedure.
-In \cite{palyutin1} and \cite{palyutin2}, Palyutin isolated a class of so-called $h$-formulas and shown that they satisfy a version of \L o\'s's theorem in every reduced product $M=\prod_{i\in I} M_i/\cI$ and that if in addition the Boolean algebra $ \cP(I)/\cI$ is atomless then every formula in the language of $M$ is equivalent to a Boolean combination of $h$-formulas.
+In \cite{palyutin1} and \cite{palyutin2}, Palyutin isolated a class of so-called \emph{$h$-formulas} and shown that they satisfy a version of \L o\'s's theorem in every reduced product $M=\prod_{i\in I} M_i/\cI$ and that if in addition the Boolean algebra $ \cP(I)/\cI$ is atomless then every formula in the language of $M$ is equivalent to a Boolean combination of $h$-formulas.
 This has, for example, been used to provide a much simpler proof of $\aleph_1$-saturation of reduced products associated with a countable ideal in \cite{palmgren}.
 The analog of Palyutin’s theory for continuous logic has been developed in \cite{fronteau2023produits}.
-It would be desirable to develop analogous theory for direct integrals of structures in place of reduced products.
-A first step towards this has been made in \cite{farah3024tracial}, where a preservation theorem has been proven for certain convex formulas.